GoogleCloudPlatform/gemini-cloud-assist-mcp/README.md

 claude mcp add GeminiCloudAssist npx -y https://github.com/GoogleCloudPlatform/gemini-cloud-assist-mcp
 ```

-Follow [detailed instructions](https://docs.anthropic.com/en/docs/claude-code/mcp#installing-mcp-servers) on Anthropic's documentation for more.
+Follow [detailed instructions](https://docs.anthropic.com/en/docs/claude-code/mcp#installing-mcp-servers) on Anthropic's documentation for more information.

 ### Cline

 Update **cline_mcp_settings.json** with the [MCP config](#mcp-config).

-Follow [detailed instructions](https://docs.cline.bot/mcp/adding-mcp-servers-from-github) on Cline's website for more.
+Follow [detailed instructions](https://docs.cline.bot/mcp/adding-mcp-servers-from-github) on Cline's website for more information.

 ## 🛠️ MCP tools

 - **`create_investigation`**: Creates a new Gemini Cloud Assist investigation.
-- **`run_investigation`**: Run a Gemini Cloud Assist investigation that you created.
+- **`run_investigation`**: Runs an existing Gemini Cloud Assist investigation that you created.
 - **`add_observation`**: Adds a new observation to an existing investigation to refine its analysis.
 - **`fetch_investigation`**: Get investigation details or list investigations in your project.
 - **`search_and_analyze_gcp_resources`**: Find specific Cloud resources with natural language queries.